Registrations open for premier grain event

-Grains Research and Development Corporation (GRDC) Western Regional Panel chairman Peter Roberts said the GRDC Grains Research Update would be held at the Perth Convention Exhibition Centre from February 29 to March 1.
+Grains Research and Development Corporation (GRDC) Western Regional Panel chairman Peter Roberts said the GRDC Grains Research Update would be held at the Crown Perth on February 27 and 28.

-He said the event, previously known as the Agribusiness Crop Updates, would continue to be an important source of agronomic and industry information and resources addressing key issues for WA growers.
+He said the annual event was an important source of agronomic and industry information for WA grain growers.

-“Each year, it is attended by hundreds of advisers, growers and other industry personnel.”
+“Last year, it was attended by more than 500 growers, advisers and other industry personnel.”

-The grains industry is a major contributor to the WA economy, accounting for about 50 per cent of the farm gate value of agriculture in the State.
+The grains industry continues to be the main agricultural industry contributing to the WA economy, accounting for more than 50 per cent of the farm gate value of agriculture in the State.

-Mr Roberts said the GRDC Grains Research Update in Perth would be followed by three one-day GRDC Grains Research Update events held in Mingenew, Kendenup and Merredin to enable growers to access a subset of the available information of particular relevance to that region.
+Mr Roberts said the two-day GRDC Grains Research Update in Perth would be complemented by three one-day GRDC Grains Research Update events held in Mingenew, Kendenup and Merredin to enable growers to access a subset of the available information of particular relevance to that region.

 Peter Roberts, GRDC